Seagate/cortx-re/solutions/community-deploy/cloud/AWS/README.md

 ```
 terraform validate && terraform apply -var-file user.tfvars --auto-approve
 ```
-- Execute the following command which will perform on all the nodes in the cluster,
-  - Setup network and storage devices for CORTX.
-  - Generating the `root` user password which is required as a part of CORTX deployment
-  - `setup.sh` will reboot all the nodes once executed
-  - Copy the pem file from primary node to the worker nodes using private ip address
 - Execute the following commands to find the Public and Private ip addresses from local host by setting as environment variable.

 **Public ip address:**